 26 May Interview with Joni Eareckson Tada – Part 2

 How to ruffle Hollywood: record “Alone Yet Not Alone.”
-The second part of Joni Eareckson Tada’s interview.
+Part II of Joni Eareckson Tada’s interview.

 Joni Eareckson Tada, the founder and chief executive officer of Joni and Friends International Disability Center, is an international advocate for people with disabilities.